 After leaving Sydney Church of England Grammar School (Shore) in 1895, Ervin began a career in the wool trade in Europe where he gained widespread experience.
 On his return to Sydneyhe acquired a business and later expanded to start his own wool broking firm, S H Ervin Ltd in 1927.
 In 1926 he married Muriel Gray (nee Aplet) who had two daughters from a previous marriage and in 1929 moved to Glanworth in Darling Point, where he lived for seventeen years.
 In 1946 the Ervin’s moved to The Astor apartments in Macquarie Street.
 Ervin lived at The Astor for the remainder of his life.

 Ervin’s collection evolved as early as 1905, when he first acquired works from Charles Conder, J.J.
 Hilder, Norman Lindsay, Sydney Long, H.S.
 Power, Tom Roberts and Arthur Streeton.
 Ervin continued to buy and sell paintings, furniture, porcelain and bronzes for most of his life.
+Ervin filled his homes with the paintings he bought from these artists, as well as those he and his wife collected by other luminaries of the Australian art world, including Hans Heysen, Will Ashton, George Lambert and Lloyd Rees.
 In 1955 an exhibition of the works in Ervin’s collection was displayed at the then National Art Gallery of New South Wales.
 In 1962 he gave a collection of sixty nine works to the Commonwealth of Australia to encourage the establishment of a national art gallery.

 In the early 1970s, Ervin bequeathed to the National Trust a number of works from his extensive collection, as well as underwriting the cost of a gallery, dedicated to the display of Australian art.
 Ervin also bequeathed artworks, and the funds for the acquisition and restoration of Norman Lindsay’s home at Faulconbridge in the Blue Mountains, now managed as a museum by the National Trust.